GoogleCloudPlatform/gke-logging-sinks-demo/README.md

 - `provider.tf` Configures GCP.
 - `variables.tf` List of input variables for the project.
 These can be set in `terraform.tfvars`, on the command line, or as environment variables.
 If they are not set, you will be prompted when running terraform.

-You can modify the above files and rerun `make apply`.
+You can modify the above files and rerun `make create`.
 Terraform will present a plan of changes and ask if you want to apply it.

 The below files are used internally by Terraform and should not be manually modified: